-All products that come into contact with food must meet specific hygiene and safety standards to protect the health of consumers and reduce the risk of possible contamination and various other risks.
-To safeguard the industrial supply chain, there is the MOCA certification, governed by national and European regulations.
+All products that come into contact with food must meet specific hygiene and safety standards to protect the health of consumers and reduce risks, above all possible contamination.
+For the protection of the industrial supply chain, there is the MOCA certification, ruled by national and European regulations.

-This certification ensures compliance with mandatory food hygiene legal requirements and relates to all parties who interact with the food supply chain in any way.
-We will look at what the MOCA certification is, how to get it and who is obliged to, as well as the penalties for any irregularities.
+Let’s see what the MOCA certification is, how to achieve it and who is obliged to, as well as the penalties for any irregularities.

 What is the MOCA certification?